About the part that art plays in a globalising society

 In this series, Framer Framed highlights artist’s work from previous exhibitions and their relation to climate and environmental activism.

-The initiative for #ActivismArchive came from Ashley Maum, as a way of supporting the Fridays for Future climate strike online.
+The initiative for #ActivismArchive came from Ashley Maum, as a way of supporting the Fridays for Future climate strike online in 2020.
 The archive hopes to convey the power and possibility art holds in the face of (environmental) struggle.

 ‘We don’t want the right to live, we want to live.’